facebookresearch/mmf/docs/source/tutorials/concepts.md

 - DemJSON based override: The above option gets clunky when you are trying to run the hyperparameters sweeps over model parameters.
 To avoid this, you can update a whole block using a demjson string.
-For e.g. to use early stopping as well update the patience, you can pass `--config_override {training_parameters: {should_early_stop: True, patience: 5000}}`.
+For e.g. to use early stopping as well update the patience, you can pass `--config_override "{training_parameters: {should_early_stop: True, patience: 5000}}"`.
 This demjson string is easier to generate programmatically than the individual override.

 ```eval_rst